mappite/aGotino/README.md

 ### Features

-- tracking - move Right Ascension at sidereal speed, 1x
+- tracking
+- listed for basic Meade LX200 protocol - drive with Stellarium, SkySafari Plus/Pro(mobile), Kstars, Carte du Ciel or any software that supports INDI
+- listen for aGotino commands
+  - 248 bright stars, Messier (all) and 768 NGC objects (up to mag 11) are in memory
+- ST4 port for guiding
 - two buttons to cycle among RA&Dec forward and backward slow motion (8x)
   - press both buttons for 1sec to change side of pier (default West, see below).
-- listen on serial port for basic LX200 commands
-- listen on serial port for aGotino commands
-  - 248 bright stars, Messier (all) and 768 NGC objects (up to mag 11) are in memory

 ### LX200 Protocol Support
 Sync&Slew actions are supported, commands **`:GR :GD :Sr :Sd :MS :Mx :CM :Q :GVO :GVN ACK`**